1. Home>

 Introduction

-Dormirse is the Spanish verb for "to sleep".
+Dormirse is the Spanish verb for "to fall asleep".
 It is an irregular reflexive verb, and one of the most popular 100 Spanish verbs.
 Read on below to see how it is conjugated in the 18 major Spanish tenses!

 ItemSpanishEnglish